Skip to Content

 Are you ready?

-How to live off the grid: the basics
+How to live off the grid: the absolute basics

 1. Land

-First, you’ll need a good location.
+The first thing you’ll need to consider for living off the grid is a good location.
 How do you find that?
-Well, we wrote an in-depth article explaining How To Find Land For Living Off The Grid.
+We wrote an in-depth article explaining How To Find Land For Living Off The Grid.
 It details how to find and pick the perfect property for your needs.

 How to live off the grid